 Services like the ones above sound great.
 But they stream online – does that mean that you have to be sitting at your computer in order to watch TV Land without cable?

 Speaking of expanding platform support, let’s talk Philo.
-Philo is, as of this writing, limited to Roku devices when it comes to major streaming platforms.
-But it does a great job on that platform and still makes a great way to watch TV Land without cable on your biggest TV screen.
+Philo is, as of this writing, works on Roku, Fire TV, and Apple TV.
 Philo is growing fast right now, so it’s a safe bet that it will soon boast broader platform support and become available on some of those other elite streaming platforms.
 Keep your eye on Philo!

 Even gamers are covered: Sling TV offers an app that works on the Xbox One.

 In short, you can count on being able to watch TV Land without cable on just about any streaming-capable device you might own.
 All you need is the right skinny bundle service.
 And the right service is easy to find, thanks to our list above!
 We’ve covered all of the major, nationally available services we trust to give you a TV Land live stream.
 The rest is up to you: click a few links, check out a few free trials, cross-reference the services’ platform support with your streaming platform of choice, and make your decision!
 You’ll soon find that it’s hard to miss cable when you’re still watching TV Land and all of your other channels live, only for a whole lot less money.
 And once you’re hooked on cord cutting, don’t forget to check back at Cordcutting.com often for more tips, news, advice, reviews, and other good stuff related to cord cutting, streaming, free over-the-air TV, and the rest of the cable-free universe.
 We have a whole lot left to show you, so be sure to hurry back.